openshift/ci-docs/content/en/docs/architecture/timeouts.md

       timeout: 6h0m0s
 ```

-In special cases, long-running, generated jobs can raise the cap with job-specific configuration [like][https://github.com/openshift/release/pull/22289]:
+In special cases, long-running, generated jobs can raise the cap with job-specific configuration [like][generated-timeout-example]:

 ```yaml
 - as: e2e-aws-ovn-upgrade-rollback